Third Space Galway are delighted to cohost with the NYI Westside Youth Project

 For Galway Food Festival 2018 we are showcasing the Westside area’s emerging food growing culture.

-A number of new and exciting community food initiatives have developed or sprung up in the last few years, including Third Space Galway’s Demonstration Edible Forest Garden, the Westside Community Garden, a hügelkultur beside the Westside Youth Project, and the Shantalla Allotments.
+A number of new and exciting community food initiatives have developed or sprung up in the last few years, including Third Space Galway’s Demonstration Edible Forest Garden, the Westside Community Garden, a hügelkultur plot and vertical garden containers at the Westside Youth Project, and the Shantalla Allotments.

 An invitation is extended to our local communities and visitors to nourish, nurture, and connect to these projects generating local, fresh, organically and sustainably grown food in Westside.
 Bring your friends and family and enjoy a visit to all our events.